-It currently has over 200 derelict houses and a wide range of other buildings and facilities that were used by the army over the years.
+It had over 200 derelict houses and a wide range of other buildings and facilities that were used by the army over the years.
 Redevelopment of this 120 acre site is currently underway with the shared education campus due to open in 2020.

 The site has an interesting and historic past.
 St Lucia Barracks in Omagh, which is adjacent to the Lisanelly Barracks site and separated by the Strule River, was originally commissioned in the 1880’s.
 It opened originally as a depot for the Royal Inniskilling Fusiliers – the 27th Regiment of Foot.